Intermediate cookbook

 # Compute the diffracted wave pattern

-incoming_waves_elevation = airy_waves_free_surface_elevation(fs, diffraction_result)
+incoming_waves_elevation = airy_waves_free_surface_elevation(fs.vertices, diffraction_result)

-diffraction_elevation = bem_solver.compute_free_surface_elevation(fs, diffraction_result)
+diffraction_elevation = bem_solver.compute_free_surface_elevation(fs.vertices, diffraction_result)

 # Compute the wave pattern radiated by the RAO